jhpyle/docassemble/_docs/groups.md

 variables necessary to gather the list.

 Many things other than `${ fruit.number_as_word()` will implicitly trigger the gathering of the `fruit` list.
-If you want to be explicit about when the list-gathering questions are asked, you can call `fruit.gather()` yourself in a [`code` block].
+If you iterate on `fruit`, or run a method that uses the items in the list, this will trigger gathering.
+The advantage of implicit triggering is that your code can be concise, and your interview will be parsimonious about whether to ask questions to gather the list; if you have no code that requires knowing the items in the list, then the gathering questions will not be asked.
+If you want to be explicit about when the list-gathering questions are asked, you can call `fruit.gather()` yourself, perhaps in a [`mandatory`] <span></span> [`code` block].

 The gathering algorithm behaves like a lawyer interrogating a witness.